 - Paper 1: Mathematical Thinking multiple-choice questions.
 (75 minutes, no calculator)

 - Paper 2: Mathematical Reasoning multiple choice questions.
 (75 minutes, no calculator)

-The pre-interview written assessment for Computer Science will be taken in November 2021.
+The pre-interview written assessment for Computer Science will be taken on 4 November 2021.
 Please check the Cambridge Assessment Admissions Testing website for scheduled start times.